-A Powerpoint file that you can use to create your own ASRC-branded slide presentation is available at http://archive.asrc.net/#IDASRC-Admin-ASRC-Branding-.
+Powerpoint templates that you can use to create your own ASRC-branded slide presentation are available, in both standard (4:3) ratio and widescreen (16:9) sizes.
+Only the standard is shown here but both are available at archive.asrc.net > Admin > Branding or at http:// archive.asrc.net/#IDASRC-Admin-ASRC-Branding-.